This page provides an introduction to the MPhil course in Epidemiology.

 Epidemiology is the study of the distribution and determinants of health-related states or events in specified populations, and the application of this study to control and prevent health problems at the population level.

 The Master of Philosophy (MPhil) in Epidemiology degree course at Cambridge is a one year full-time Master’s degree.
 This is a demanding course designed to provide students with the necessary knowledge and skills to be able to critique, design and conduct human population based research, including observational studies and randomised controlled trials.
-Students will gain an advanced knowledge and understanding of epidemiological principles and procedures, and their application to health, including advanced training in critical appraisal, statistical analysis of epidemiological data, study design.
+Students will gain an advanced knowledge and understanding of epidemiological principles and procedures, and their application to health, including advanced training in biostatistics and statistical analysis of epidemiological data, critical appraisal and study design.

 At the end of the course, students should expect to have gained the knowledge and skills to: